 Tretinoin helps to reduce the amount of melanin in your skin by removing and replacing the melanated skin cells with newer, less pigmented skin cells.

 It resurfaces the skin faster than melanin production and deposition can take place, making the skin lighter and smoother over time.
+Click here to learn more about how tretinoin works for hyperpigmentation.

 This is especially helpful in underarm conditions like Acanthosis Nigricans.
 This is the most common skin complication of type 2 diabetes and insulin resistance, hormonal diseases like Polycystic Ovarian Syndrome, and other medical conditions.